Octopus vs Squid vs Cuttlefish: What's the Difference?

 Buying Squid, Octopus & Cuttlefish on the Gold Coast

 We carry fresh local squid, squid tubes and fillets, baby octopus, whole and cooked octopus, and whole and cleaned cuttlefish.
-Gold Coast home delivery runs Monday, Tuesday, and Friday.
+Gold Coast home delivery runs 7 days a week.

 Browse squid, octopus & cuttlefish at Tasman Star →